 "You should ask for forgiveness from Bhakti and Mummy because you have hurt them with your anger and you should resolve never to get angry again".
 Papa said.
 "And, by the way, the new name for Madras is Chennai!"
 He winked at Parth as he left the room.

-Parth realised his mistake and instantly asked for forgiveness and decided strongly not to get angry again on anybody.
+Parth realised his mistake and instantly asked for forgiveness and decided strongly not to get angry again with anybody.

 Article on Anger